pivot-access-ltd/bma-offline-docs/src/examine-machines.md

 The 'Filter by' section limits the machines listed in the table to selected keywords and machine attributes.
 [/note]

-<a href="#heading--how-to-view-machine-details"><h2 id="heading--how-to-view-machine-details">How to view machine details</h2></a>
+ <a href="#heading--about-viewing-machine-details"><h2 id="heading--about-viewing-machine-details">About viewing machine details</h2></a>

-Click a machine's FQDN or MAC address to open a detailed view of a machine's status and configuration.
+With MAAS, you can access ad detailed view of a machine's status and configuration:

 <a href="https://discourse.maas.io/uploads/default/original/2X/a/a8ff4caf6362a3d695682499a74d64cb189dfc37.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/a/a8ff4caf6362a3d695682499a74d64cb189dfc37.png"></a>